panshulK/panshulK/README.md

 - 👋 Hi, I’m @panshulK
-- 🌱 I’m currently learning to become an efficient developer.
-Would like to stick to coding for a longer period & contribute to coding community with someting usefull (Still finding out - what that usefull thing would be!)
+- 🌱 I’m learning to become an efficient developer.
+Would like to stick to coding for a longer period & contribute to coding community with something useful (Still finding out that useful "thingy" !)
-- I have been learning Drupal since November 2015 and I believe in learning and sharing.
+- I've been learning Drupal since November 2015 and I believe in learning and sharing.
 When I'm not coding, I'm busy finding new cafes and reading books.
 For all my latest blogs please follow https://codelekhk.com.
 - Follow my Youtube Channel for Drupal related Videos - https://bit.ly/3cx19sn
 - Know more about me from - http://panshulk.github.io
 - Drupal achievements - https://certification.acquia.com/user/7371